turingschool-examples/backend_mod_1_prework/day_5/questions.md

 ```
 1. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?

+- A specific time we would use a has over an array, is if we are working with non numbers.
+That allows us to use all kinds of objects

 - Another time we might use a Hash is if we were making a list of volunteer names (string) and their phone numbers (string).
 A hash is better than an array in this instance, because this way we can use strings, instead of only integers.

 1. What questions do you still have about hashes?